bisonbrah/wp-local-media-proxy/docs/codebase-analysis.md

 2. Sanitize all user inputs in admin and proxy endpoints.
 3. Escape outputs in HTML/JSON.
 4. Polish admin UI with instructions and proper messages.
-5(Optional) Add translation files and tests.
+5. (Optional) Add translation files and tests.

 Should you release it publicly now?